 Most Canadian cities have low scam risks, or scammers are not being called out and reported.
 Toronto, on the other hand, has a higher scam risk.
 Internet scams such as ticket sales are prevalent and tourists should only purchase directly from trusted or official websites.
 If you are not sure if a site is legit, don’t use it.

 Touristy areas such as popular landmarks can be where pickpocketing could occur.
 You can protect yourself from pickpockets by keeping your wallet in your front pocket or using a crossbody bag and not carrying your cash and cards in one place.

 Traveling solo is a fabulous way to see the world.
 And when visiting a new city where you don't know anyone, relying on common sense or street smarts will help keep you safe.

 When traveling alone, consider staying at one of the hostels in Toronto to connect with other travelers.
 Many hostels even have social events and activities that help you see more of the city, such as walking tours or bar crawls.

 Solo female travelers will find Toronto to be great fun.
-Just remember to stay alert and be aware of the people around you.
 Canada has a rating of 8 on the Bounce Women Travel Safety Index, making Canada, and therefore Toronto, a safe place for women to explore alone.